 With the tide rising Wally had hauled himself out just above the waterline, still however in reach of the occasional wave or splash which rather amusingly seemed to annoy him no end.
 When the threat of a soaking really got too much he reluctantly shuffled further up the ramp before settling down once more.

 You only had to look around at fellow observers to see that this was a special encounter for all and I would have loved to have returned ourselves when the weather wasn’t quite so dire.
 As you can imagine the crowds though were fairly heavy and before we knew it our chance had gone.
 Wally was on the move again, stopping off in Cornwall mid-May time before reappearing in France.
-An unfortunate collision with a boat probably won’t have done the region any favours in whatever passes for the Walrus equivalent of TripAdvisor and it was no surprise to see Wally relocate once more in June, this time to the Isles of Scilly.
+An unfortunate collision there with a boat probably won’t have done the region any favours in whatever passes for the Walrus equivalent of TripAdvisor and it was no surprise to see Wally relocate once more in June, this time to the Isles of Scilly.
 There a trail of broken and sunken boats threatened to have the bailiffs called in before some enterprising locals built a custom raft, adopted by their new attraction mere hours after launch.

 Then a week ago Wally turned up back in Ireland, once again in search of somewhere comfortable to lay his head.
-Unfortunately this has resulted in more damage to vessels there but a plan to provide a similar pontoon to that used in Scilly is already underway.
+Unfortunately this has resulted in more damage to vessels but a plan to provide a similar pontoon to that used in Scilly is already underway.